 Now, what makes a great proposal in a complex deal?
 First and foremost, make sure you’ve hit all of the requirements.
 Then you want to show a new world in which your buying team and their colleagues are thrilled with your solution.
 Complex sales tend to be high risk for the buyers, too so anything you can do to mitigate perceived risk in your proposal may help you close the deal.

 Your proposal needs to demonstrate how working with you will save time, money, and headcount or drive efficiency.
-This type of proposal will likely require a formal presentation.
+This type of proposal will likely require a formal sales presentation.
 This is where you want to brush up on your storytelling skills and learn to challenge the status quo.

 Stage 4: Close